Is it truly possible to enjoy your overwhelm? Yes, if you learn how to be with it in the right way.

 Presence is spacious

-A feeling of room for anything and everything that is here in you now.
+When you are in Presence, you feel as if there is room in you for anything and everything that is here, now.
 Don’t be hard on yourself, though, If the “room for anything” you are able to muster feels more like a broom closet than a vast blue sky.
 When I’m really “up against it,” I count myself lucky if my sense of Presence is a single molecule thick.
 But that’s enough: any air is better than none.
 I think of it as a tiny oxygen suit that keeps me from drowning in sadness or anger.

 Presence has a quality of stillness

 In Presence, I am aware of being here in this moment.
-This can manifest as subtle quality of inner quiet, even in the midst of action.
-Think of the space shuttle, orbiting outside our atmosphere.
-It moves silently through space, without apparent hurry, yet in reality it is moving 17,500 miles an hour.
+This can manifest as subtle quality of inner quiet, even when you are in action.
+Think of the space shuttle.
+It orbits outside Earth’s atmosphere, moving silently through space, without apparent hurry.
+Yet in reality, it is moving 17,500 miles an hour.
+Presence is like this.
+It is still, even in the midst of physical or emotional activity.

 Presence feels accepting

-The space shuttle moves in its calm, unhurried way even if the astronauts inside are arguing or dealing with a crisis.
-The trick is to hold awareness of both: I am the shuttle, and this inner argument is going on.
-Acceptance does not mean agreement: I don’t have to like the argument to keep my “molecule suit” of awareness around it.
-From Presence, I can hold “what is.”
+The space shuttle moves in its calm, unhurried way even if the astronauts inside are anxious.
+The key is to hold awareness of both experiences.
+I am the shuttle…and I can sense something in me feels anxious.
+Both are true, and I can be the space where both can exist.
+I don’t have to agree with everything that I’m sensing in me, though, in order to accept it.
+That is, I don’t have to “like” the anxiety in order to keep my “molecule suit” of awareness around it.
+From Presence, I can simply hold “what is.”

 Presence feels like fresh air and flowing water